awaisaziz/uncertainity-text2sql/README.md

 # VeriSQL: Uncertainty-Aware Text2SQL Verification and Reranking

 VeriSQL is an uncertainty-aware Text-to-SQL system that extends a simple generation pipeline into a full verification, scoring, and reranking framework.
-It reads the Spider dataset (dev.json), builds schema-aware prompts, generates multiple candidate SQL queries using the **deepseek-chat** model, and then applies semantic similarity, consensus metrics, Gaussian Mixture Models (GMM), execution checks, and hybrid scoring to identify the most reliable SQL query.
+It reads the Spider dataset (dev.json), builds schema-aware prompts, generates multiple candidate SQL queries using the **deepseek-chat, grok-4-1-fast-non-reasoning** model, and then applies semantic similarity, consensus metrics, Gaussian Mixture Models (GMM), execution checks, and hybrid scoring to identify the most reliable SQL query.

 The system stores all generated candidates, computes detailed uncertainty scores (Softmax, GMM posterior, semantic entropy, execution agreement), and outputs both raw predictions and reranked results.
 Comprehensive logs are also captured for every run.